phalcon-orphanage/docs/ja/reference/models.rst

         }
     );

-Then, in the initialize method, we define the connection service for the model:
+Then, in the :code:`initialize()` method, we define the connection service for the model:

 .. code-block:: php